PeshoBiceps/disney-clone/README.md

 ## License

-This project is open source.
+This project is open source and available under the [MIT License](LICENSE.md).